 By clicking on a title in the content menu.
 The Menu should expand and collapse as each item is clicked on to reveal the sub-sections below it.

-By clicking on Hypertext links through the SiteReference.
+By clicking on Hypertext links through the Help Guide.
 Some Hypertext links have been inserted in the document below.
-However agency should ensure that others are inserted where it is logical to have them. i.e. Saving Filters is linked from the Filtering section and vice versa.
+However agency should ensure that others are inserted where it is logical to have them, i.e. Saving Filters is linked from the Filters section and vice versa.

 Direction Buttons